albirrkarim/react-speech-highlight-demo/README.md

 **What you got**

 - [Web version](#--the-web-version-react-and-vanilla-js) this package.
-- Architecture support, i can make some drawing about the architecture of implementation.
+- Architecture support, I can make some drawing about the architecture of implementation.
-- Implementation code review, i can review your code do best practice implementation.
+- Implementation code review, I can review your code to implement best practices.
 - 4 years inside private repo and support.

 <br/>